 For some redevelopment districts, guidelines have been adopted that are tailored to foster particular architectural forms and development patterns in some of Nashville’s urban neighborhoods.
 To view the design guidelines for a specific neighborhood, click on the links below.
 (If you are unable to download a document and need a printed version, call 615-252-3750.)

 The Design Review Committee meets at 9 a.m. on the first and third Tuesday of every month at 35 Peabody Street.
-Submittals for MDHA Design Review are due by 4 p.m. on the Wednesday prior to the Tuesday review meeting.
+Submittals for MDHA Design Review are due by 4 p.m. two Wednesdays prior to the Tuesday review meeting beginning in 2022.
 For more information about design review or to submit plans, contact Parker Brown in MDHA’s Development Office at 615-252-3750.